 The Dells Area of the Matthiessen State Park provides a perfect setting for picnics and an afternoon of relaxation.
 This area has picnic tables, water fountains and playground equipment, as well as a large parking lot and toilet facilities.
 An added attraction is the restored fort representative of the fortifications the French built in the Midwest during the 1600s and early 1700s.
 The main trail to the Cascade Falls area originates in this area.
 To the south, at the Vermilion River Area, additional picnic shelters, picnic tables, grills and drinking fountains provide convenient picnic facilities.
 Alcohol is prohibited Jan.
 1 through May 31 in the picnic area.

-Alcohol is prohibited on all trails.
+NOTICE: Alcohol is prohibited on all trails.

 Matthiessen State Park has 5 miles of well-marked, well-surfaced hiking trails for a relaxing walk or a vigorous hike.
 Large trail maps are located at all major trail intersections so visitors can choose a variety of routes.
 The upper area and bluff tops are easy hiking paths for the novice, but the trails into the interiors of the two dells may be difficult to negotiate, particularly during spring and early summer.
 Hikers must stay on marked trails, as steep cliffs and deep canyons can be dangerous.
 Hikers will marvel at the plant and animal life along the trails, and have an unparalleled view of geological wonders as they travel through the park.
 Alcohol is prohibited on all trails.